ASaidOguz/audit-parser/README.md

 ```
 npm init
 ```
-Collect the binary from node_modules as named audit-parser in @asaidoguz folder  and then set it at the root of your project.
+Collect the binary from node_modules as named audit-parser in .bin folder  and then set it at the root of your project.
 Run the cli according to your os;

 - for example in linux